maggiedrew22/CountingDictionaryHAMT/README.md

 # CountingDictionaryHAMT
-Dictionary using Hash Array Mapped Trie
+Dictionary using Hash Array Mapped Trie.
+Implementation only works for strings.
+Insert, find, and delete methods.